FAQS

 How are Dronavia Parachute Recovery Systems (PRS) deployed?

-Dronavia uses a patented CO2 ejection system for its parachute systems (PRS).
-This ejection system has been tried and tested and used by the majority of French drone operators for over 6 years.
-Numerous tests and successive improvements have brought this system to unprecedented levels of reliability.
+Dronavia Parachute Recovery Systems (PRS) use a patented CO₂ ejection system to ensure fast and reliable parachute deployment.
+This technology has been extensively tested and field-proven and has been used by a large number of French professional drone operators for more than ten years.
+Continuous testing and incremental improvements have brought this system to a very high level of reliability.

-A pressurized gas (60 bar) is liberated in a fraction of a second to propel the parachute canopy out of its container.
-The excess gas released (each cartridge contains several liters) is used to accelerate canopy deployment and minimize altitude loss during parachute deployment.
+When activated, a pressurized CO₂ cartridge at 60 bar is released in a fraction of a second, ejecting the parachute canopy out of its container.
+The excess gas released, as each cartridge contains several liters of CO₂, helps accelerate canopy inflation and minimize altitude loss during deployment, improving overall safety during emergency descent.

 How does Dronavia's autonomous Parachute Recovery System (PRS) deployment technology work?